godot-escoria/escoria-docs/contributing/how_to_contribute.rst

 Contributions
 -------------

-That's *awesome*.
-Thanks a lot.
-Let's talk about how we implement code in Escoria.
+That's *awesome*--thank you very much!
+Let's talk about how we implement code in
+Escoria:

 Code changes
 ^^^^^^^^^^^^

 We implement all new code in our demo game.
 That's our testing ground, if you will.
 Clone the `demo game's git repository`_.
-Checkout the ``develop`` branch and then create a new branch named "issue-<your issue number>". (e.g. issue-42)
+Checkout the ``main`` branch and then create a new branch named "issue-<your issue number>". (e.g. issue-42)

 If you'd like to submit code for fixing a bug, please recreate the bug in the